KeAWang/pensieve/README.md

 <div align="center">
   <p align="center">
-    Self-contained notes on things I've learned and don't want to forget
+    Self-contained notes on things I've learned and don't want to forget.
+No guarantees on correctness.
   </p>
 </div>